w3c/wcag3/guidelines/groups/input-operation/pointer-input/simple-pointer-input-available.md

 type: foundational
 ---

-All functionality and content available using :term[complex pointer inputs] is also available using a :term[simple pointer input] or a sequence of simple pointer inputs that do not require timing.
+All functionality and content available using :term[complex pointer inputs] is also available using one or more :term[simple pointer inputs] that do not require timing.

 :::example
 Examples of complex pointer inputs: